aonez/xcloc2lproj/README.md

   -q                     Be quiet
 ```

+This project was made for in-house use, so it might be messy.
+Enhance it at your will, pull request are very welcome.

-This project is made using Swift and under the BSD or GPL licenses.
+All the code is Swift and under the BSD or GPL licenses.
 Copyright © aone.
 All rights reserved.